-This document constitutes the Draft Supplemental Analysis, which has been prepared in conformance with CEQA and the CEQA Guidelines.
-It references or contains a description of the proposed action/project, a description of the environmental setting, an identification of the environmental impacts associated with project implementation, and mitigation measures for impacts found to be significant.
-The mitigation measures have been clearly identified to facilitate developing a mitigation monitoring and reporting program.
-A draft Mitigation Monitoring Program is included in Appendix B. Mitigation measures to be adopted by the SMUD Board of Directors as conditions for acceptance of the new license are included in the project Mitigation Monitoring Program to verify compliance.
+SMUD prepared the Draft Supplemental Analysis (SMUD 2008) in conformance with CEQA and the CEQA Guidelines.
+It referenced or contained a description of the proposed action/project, a description of the environmental setting, an identification of the environmental impacts associated with project implementation, and mitigation measures for impacts found to be significant.
+The mitigation measures were clearly identified to facilitate developing a mitigation monitoring and reporting program.
+A draft Mitigation Monitoring Program was included in Appendix B. Mitigation measures to be adopted by the SMUD Board of Directors as conditions for acceptance of the new license were included in the project Mitigation Monitoring Program to verify compliance.